Welcome to Safe Sleep 101

 Swaddling

 It’s no longer safe to swaddle when your baby starts showing signs of rolling.
-The risk of death is high if a swaddled infant rolls onto his stomach.
+The risk of death is high if a swaddled infant rolls onto their stomach.

 Many safe sleep experts instruct caregivers to stop swaddling at 8 weeks or first signs of rolling, whichever comes first.